-Here at Crossfit Southie we believe that nutrition is the foundation that your fitness pyramid is built upon.
+Nutrition is the foundation of our fitness pyramid.
+In building a strong foundation, we set ourselves up for success.
 Without a solid base, a pyramid will eventually crumble.
 The same is true with your fitness.
 If you don’t fuel your body with what it needs to function optimally, it’s impossible to expect to see the best results.
 No matter how hard you try, you cannot out exercise poor eating habits.
+We want to ensure your sucess with the program by focusing on building our strong pyramid.
+Our membership includes both nutritional lectures and challenges quarterly as well as nutritional oversight throughout the year.

 Additionally, take the sickness/wellness/fitness graph.
 Without proper nutritional habits we will never reach our full fitness potential and will constantly slip down toward the sickness side of the graph.